codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 ## Create additional applications
 Follow the steps in [Create your first application](#create-your-first-application) to create more applications.

 One of the requirements for promotions in GitOps is to have an application in each of the environments you want to target in your promotion lifecyle.
 For the quick start, since we created three environments, we'll add two more applications: `demo-trioapp-qa` and `demo-trioapp-prod`.
 Remember to select the product for each of the applications.

-Here's a view of the GitOps Apps dashboard with all the three applications connected to their Git Source.
+Here's a view of the GitOps Apps dashboard with all the three applications linked to their Git Source.

   {% include
    image.html